Just A little back ground on a major hobby of mine...

 As you can see by my pictures above, I really just collect all the colors and most patterns.

-I just love color in general, and I think different colored glass together looks outstanding
+I just love color in general, and I think different colored glass together looks outstanding!

 Why collect just one color or pattern?